Anthony54211217/Anthony54211217/README.md

 - 👋 Hi, I’m Anthony.
 I am currently studying at the University of Toronto majoring in Finance/Economics and minoring in Computer Science.
 - I am particularly interested in capital markets and trading.
-I am hoping to land a career in prop trading.